-The Institute for the Advancement of Human Behavior, Inc. is responsible for the content, quality and scientific integrity of all CE/CME activities certified for credit.
+The Institute for Better Health, Inc. is responsible for the content, quality and scientific integrity of all CE/CME activities certified for credit.
 When an educational activity is offered for medical (CME), Nursing (UNA-ANCC) and/or Psychology (APA) continuing education credit, participants must be informed as to the source, amount, nature, and disposition of any funding used to support the activity, whether in the form of educational grants, cash contributions, or in-kind contributions.
 Individuals in a position to influence course content must also disclose whether they have one or more relevant financial relationships with individuals and companies who have a financial interest in activity content.
 All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any commercial interest.
 The following presenters and planners have no relevant financial relationships:

 David Feinstein, PhD